Chekhov’s Gun Explained: Definition, Uses, Techniques

 This gets murkier when it comes to other story elements like themes, atmosphere, and metaphor.

 What counts as the “story”?
-If themes are considered part of the story, then some elements may seem irrelevant, but they work to build an atmosphere, theme, or moral.
+If themes are considered part of the story, then some literary elements may seem irrelevant, but they work to build an atmosphere, theme, or moral.
 This is where the principle gets subjective.

 2. Use it to foreshadow events.